 Unfortunately for the local community, the clubhouse is currently not available to non-members or local business owners.
 This means no weddings, no birthdays, no corporate functions and the like, for now.

-We hope to have a more common-sense usage agreement in-place in towards the end of 2020.
+We hope to have a more common-sense usage agreement in-place in towards the mid 2021.
 This process has been delayed by the Pandemic.

 Extract below of the current DA restrictions

 Condition 5 and 69 - first appeared in DA13/0119 which was approved on 23rd September 2013

 5. Public access to the development (except the ground floor kiosk and public amenities) is not permitted.
 The north deck and public surf surveillance deck as shown on the plans are not to provide public access into any of the first floor facilities.
 The deck in both these areas is to be constructed so as to physically prevent public access (except for members) into this part of the facility (by permanent screen or similar).

 69. Use of the development (excluding kiosk and public amenities) is restricted to members only.

 Condition 5 was expanded to become further restrictive via replacement Condition 5A in DA13/0119.03 (Approved December 2017)